darecoder/darecoder/README.md

 ### Hey there, I'm Ekta. 👋

-- :books: I'm in my senior year currently, pursuing B.Tech CSE at GGSIPU.
+- :books: I'm in my senior year, pursuing B.Tech CSE at GGSIPU.
 - 🔭 Currently working on Openshift Cluster Logging & learning Go, Kubernetes & GitOps.
 - 💬 Ask me anything related to Java, DSA or open-source, I'll try my best to help.
 - 📫 How to reach me: You can connect with me on Instagram, LinkedIn, Twitter, Facebook by @darecoder.